Iberdrola

 From a static website to a strategic channel: a site designed to move and convert

-Two years ago, Catalonia Hotels asked us for help rethinking their main business channel: the website.
-Beyond being close to technological obsolescence, the site had become a rigid environment, hard to update, and visually misaligned with their upcoming corporate rebrand.
+Two years ago, Catalonia Hotels asked us to help evolve its website as a key part of its digital ecosystem.
+Beyond presenting certain technological limitations, the site had become a rigid environment, hard to update, and visually misaligned with their upcoming corporate rebrand.

 More than redesigning an interface, the real challenge was to rethink how Catalonia presents itself, persuades, and converts through its digital channel.
 And to do it through a user-centric approach focused on emotional design, brand value, and user decision-making.